Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 His explanation was weak, even he couldn't convince himself.

-As an internal member, I had access to the police training records.
+As an insider, I had access to the police training records.

-There hadn't been any high-intensity training recently, and there were no records that could account for such an injury.
+There had been no high-intensity training sessions recently, let alone any records that could account for such an injury.

-Unless... it was something outside the files, unregistered... a Gunshot Wound!
+Unless... it was something outside the files, an unregistered... gunshot wound!

-I abruptly stood up and moved closer to him, my eyes fixed on his hand covering the wound.
+I suddenly stood up, closing the distance between us, my eyes fixed on his hand covering the wound.

 "Bumped during training?
-Lu Li, what are you really hiding from me?!"
+Lu Li, what are you hiding from me?!"

-The engagement ring that appeared at the crime scene, yet belonged to him.
+The engagement ring that had appeared at the crime scene but belonged to him.

 "Nian Nian, please calm down and let me explain..."